hasmukh-dharajiya/custom-laravel-dashboard/README.md

 Key Feature of Project.

 - Responsive Template use in dashboard
+- Use Google
-- use email Google and Laravel feature
+- Use email Google and Laravel feature
 - Custom Authentication System (without jetstream)
 - Email Send for Conformation Email
 - verify email, reset password email (custom codding)